Bupivacaine hydrochloride, adrenaline.

 The elimination half-life in newborns is up to 8 hours longer than in an adult.
 In children over 3 months the half-life is equivalent to that in adults.

-Plasma protein binding is approx. 96% and binding is predominantly to alpha-1-glycoprotein.
-After a larger operation the level of this protein may be increased and give a higher total plasma concentration of bupivacaine.
+Plasma protein binding is 96 % and binding is predominantly to alpha-1-glycoprotein.
+After a major operation the level of this protein may be increased and give a higher total plasma concentration of bupivacaine.
 However, the unbound concentration of bupivacaine remains the same.
 This explains why plasma concentrations above toxic levels can be well tolerated.

 Bupivacaine is metabolised almost completely in the liver, predominantly through aromatic hydroxylation to 4-hydroxybupivacaine and N-dealkylation to pipecholyl xylidine, which are both mediated by cytochrome P450 3A4.
 Clearance is thus dependent on hepatic perfusion and the activity of the metabolising enzyme.